-For the Schwarzschild metric $C=2M=\mathrm{const}$ and $h\equiv 0$, while the coordinate $v$ becomes the ingoing Eddington--Finkelstein coordinate.
+For the Schwarzschild metric $C=2M=\mathrm{const}$ and $h\equiv 0$, while the coordinate $v$ becomes the ingoing Eddington-Finkelstein coordinate.

 The trapped region corresponds to the spacetime domain $f\leqslant 0$.
 The Schwarzschild radius $r_\sg(t)$ is the largest root of $f(t,r)=0$.
-Due to the invariance of $C$, it is invariant in the sense that $r_\sg(t) \equiv r_+\big(v(t,r_\sg))$.
-Hence the outer apparent horizon (in a sense of the largest root of $f(t,r)=0$ is located at the Schwarzschild radius $r_\sg$ \cite{vF:15,FEFHM:17}, justifying the definition of the black hole mass as $2M(v)=r_+(v)$.
-Despite the fact that the apparent horizon is observer-dependent in general, in spherically symmetric spacetimes, it is invariantly defined in all foliations that respect this symmetry \cite{FEFHM:17}.
-It is convenient to introduce the effective EMT components
+Because of the invariance of $C$, it is invariant in the sense that $r_\sg(t) \equiv r_+\big(v(t,r_\sg))$.
+Hence the outer apparent horizon is located at the Schwarzschild radius $r_\sg$ \cite{vF:15,FEFHM:17}, justifying the definition of the black hole mass as $2M(v)=r_+(v)$.
+Despite the fact that the apparent horizon is observer dependent in general, in spherically symmetric spacetimes, it is invariantly defined in all foliations that respect this symmetry \cite{FEFHM:17}.